Free Consultation · Call 24/7

 If you or your newborn suffered injuries during the birthing process, the birth injury lawyers at Levin & Perconti could help your family obtain the necessary support to care for your child with developmental delays, permanent brain damage, and other common injuries caused by the negligence of a health care provider in Pennsylvania.

 As a subset of medical malpractice, birth injury cases can be among the most difficult to prove and win.
 The burden lies entirely on you as the plaintiff to prove that your child would not have suffered symptoms or a permanent disability if not for the negligent actions of the medical team.
-Our birth injury attorneys can assist with your claim in the following ways:
+Our birth injury attorneys in Philadelphia, PA, can assist with your claim in the following ways:

 • Determine if you have a legitimate basis for a lawsuit